purple-dot/purple-dot-react/README.md

 ### `PreorderSelfService`

-A component for dispaying the self-serivce pre-order management portal.
+A component for displaying the self-service pre-order management portal.

 ```jsx
 import { PreorderSelfService } from '@purple-dot/purple-dot-react';